shivharis/turtlebot3_wiki/docs/source/friends.rst

 TurtleBot3 Friends: Monster
 ---------------------------

-- Features: 4 Big wheels let it be strong in the rough terrain or even a big difference of elevation.
+- ``Features``: 4 Big wheels let it be strong in the rough terrain or even a big difference of elevation.

-- Composition: Four Dynamixel XM-430 Series (All for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, 3D printed chassis.
+- ``Composition``: Four Dynamixel XM-430 Series (All for driving), an OpenCR Board, a RC100 Remote Controller with BT410 master-slave Bluetooth modules, TURTLEBOT3 Chassis and Battery, 3D printed chassis.
+- ``Hardware``: (coming soon)
+- ``Software``: (coming soon)

 .. raw:: html